mpcal/shashki-ai/README.md

    except the AI will come up with somewhat inferior moves.

 3) Build and install [Pistache](https://github.com/pistacheio/pistache).
 We need it to run our REST service.
-When done edit `CMakeLists.txt` and have `Pistache_DIR` point to the install location
+Just clone the repo into this project's base at `pistache`.
+   Currently we build against Pistache 0.2.9.20240428.
+In case Pistache's root dir is somwhere else on your system, remember to edit the Pistache section in `CMakeLists.txt` to set the include and lib locations accordingly.

 4) From the root directory, run
    ```